cross-seed/cross-seed.org/docs/basics/options.md

 | ---------------- | -------------- | ------------------------- | -------- | --------- |
 | `searchLimit`    |                | `--search-limit <number>` | `number` | undefined |

-This option applies to any snatch (download) of a .torrent file via Torznab.
+This option applies to any search Torznab.
+This option will stop searching after the number of searches meets the number specified.
-If a response is not given in the amount of time specified then it will consider the snatch as failed.

 :::info
 This will apply to searching in daemon mode (periodic/cadence or when given